paalss/ranking-app/README.md

 # Ranking app (work in progress)
 A little app for ranking your own defined elements, and saving the changes permanently.

 This app can now be served using Docker, thanks to sprintcube/docker-compose-lamp.
 See more here: https://github.com/sprintcube/docker-compose-lamp

 ![App_interface](www/app/images/app/app.png)

 ## Open web app
-I've layed up for using Docker to serve this AMP-stack app, but if you'd rather use XAMPP, you can visit an earlier version of this app.
+I've layed up for using Docker to serve this AMP-stack app, but if you'd rather use XAMPP, you can visit an earlier version.
 See this commit:

 https://github.com/paalss/Ranking-app/tree/e153adf208a48f6bcaf386fe152b34e114b68b43

+If you want to use Docker, continue reading.

 **Prerequisites**